 You can have fun outdoors, learn about the Bay and help us protect it by joining one of our on-the-Bay programs.
 Sign up below to volunteer to restore natural wetland habitats by hand at several sites around San Francisco Bay.

 Please let us know if you are interested in scheduling a special volunteer program for your corporate or community group.

-Celebrate April Fool’s at the MLK Jr. Native Plant Nursery (Oakland)
+World Environment Day at MLK Jr. Native Plant Nursery (Oakland)

-Seasonal Transitions at Save The Bay’s Native Plant Nursery (Palo Alto)
+So Long Spring at the Palo Alto Native Plant Nursery (Palo Alto)

 The rains have gone and the sun has blessed us with its gentle rays.
 Summer is on its way so don’t forget to bring the sunscreen when you volunteer with Save The Bay.
 Volunteers will enjoy an afternoon by the Bay while sowing the seeds for the next generation of native plants, as well as cultivating and transplanting seedlings already established within the nursery.